joejcollins/rhapsody-angel/queens/2025-bobby.md

 ## 2025 Marked Queen

+2027-07-21 Saw the queen, raised the number of frames to 11 ready for sale.

 2025-07-14 Saw the queen, eggs and brood.
 They are not drawing out the comb.
 Maybe because of the drought there is no nectar.

 2025-07-05 Saw eggs and brood, no signs of swarming.
 Saw the queen.
 Reduced the entrance because there are lots of wasps around.